-The onus of regulating gene expression has moved on the genes themselves which stems from the result of sequencing initiatives of mammalian genomes which find low number of genes in the genomes (www.broadinstitute.org).
-In addition the identification of RNA sensors in exonic regions of human inflammatory cytokine genes adds to the above observation and to the regulation repertoire of a cell (Sherwood AV and Henkin T 2016).
-According to these evidences, exonic and intron regions could possibly be a source of RNA sensors.
+The onus of regulating gene expression has shifted to the genes themselves, which stems from the result of sequencing initiatives of mammalian genomes, which find a low number of genes in the genomes (www.broadinstitute.org).
+In addition, the identification of RNA sensors in exonic regions of human inflammatory cytokine genes adds to the above observation and the regulation repertoire of a cell (Sherwood AV and Henkin T 2016).
+According to this evidence, exonic and intron regions could be a source of RNA sensors.
 Cells use a process called RNA sensing to identify and respond to RNA, especially foreign or abnormal cellular RNA, which triggers innate immune reactions and other biological processes.
 These reactions are essential for preserving cellular homeostasis and preventing viral infections (Xiaohan Luan et al., 2024).
-In addition they promote various signaling cascades that cause the creation of many pro-inflammatory chemicals and initiate the expression of genes that would further aid in combating the viral infection.
-The RNA sensing events can be identified by endosomal and cytosolic proteins referred to as pattern recognition receptors (PRR) (NanhuaC Chen al., 2017).
+In addition, they promote various signaling cascades that cause the creation of many pro-inflammatory chemicals and initiate the expression of genes that would further aid in combating the viral infection.
+The RNA sensing events can be identified by endosomal and cytosolic proteins referred to as pattern recognition receptors (PRR) (Nanhua Chen al., 2017).
 Research reveals that RNA sensors are present in higher eukaryotes, where they likely constitute an essential component of their contemporary genomes, as well as bacteria, where they could be traces of an ancient RNA world (Harold S Bernhardt 2012).

 Cellular genes in eukaryotes encode RNA components that control mRNA translation and splicing.
-The sensitivity and specificity of RNA in molecular sensing are provided by the use of RNA sensors as ligans, and more generally, as regulators of eukaryotic mRNA production function.
+The sensitivity and specificity of RNA in molecular sensing are provided by the use of RNA sensors as ligands, and more generally, as regulators of eukaryotic mRNA production function.
 By using RNA interference, which is based on pairing between particular short RNA sequences, RNAs can selectively target messenger RNA and regulate gene expression (Takuyayaa Uehata, Osamu Takeuchi 2022).
 Selective advantages in adaptive gene regulation can result from the significantly faster evolution of RNA-mediated control when compared to protein-based processes.
-Evidences that mRNA harbor cis-acting RNA elements are potent expression regulators is recently resurfaced with several new research.
-Through molecular recognition methods that transcend basic base pairing these elements function as sensors of both internal and external signals in both prokaryotic and eukaryotic genes (Chyi-Ying A Chen, Ann-Bin Shyu.2016).
-All life forms, including bacteria, fungi, plants, and mammals, have developed a wide range of homeostasis-maintaining processes in response to endogenous and exogenous damages.
+Evidence that mRNA harbors cis-acting RNA elements that are potent expression regulators has recently resurfaced with several new studies.
+Through molecular recognition methods that transcend basic base pairing, these elements function as sensors of both internal and external signals in both prokaryotic and eukaryotic genes (Chyi-Ying A Chen, Ann-Bin Shyu.2016).
+All life forms, including bacteria, fungi, plants, and mammals, have developed a wide range of homeostasis-maintaining processes in response to endogenous and exogenous damage.
 The TPP riboswitch, often referred to as the Thi-box riboswitch or the THI element, is a highly conserved RNA secondary structure found in prokaryotes.
-It functions as a riboswitch that directly binds thiamine pyrophosphate (TPP) and regulates gene expression in prokaryotes, and in bacteria via a number of different methods (Juan Miranda-Ríos, 2007).
+It functions as a riboswitch that directly binds thiamine pyrophosphate (TPP) and regulates gene expression in prokaryotes and in bacteria via several different methods (Juan Miranda-Ríos, 2007).
 Thiamine (vitamin B1), an important coenzyme produced by the coupling of pyrimidine and thiazole moieties in bacteria, is active in the form of TPP.
 They enable temperature-driven differential gene expression, stress responses, and defenses against pathogens in bacteria (Patrick J Biggs and Lesley J Collins.
 2011; Hubert Salvail, Ronald R Breaker.2023).
 Lower eukaryotes, archaea, and algae all have sequences that are homologous to the consensus bacterial TPP.
-Example include the ThiC gene in Fusarium (Carmenn Ruiz-Roldán et al., 20), in plants the 3′-UTR in the ThiC gene of rice and bluegrass (Ashish Kumar Srivastava et al., 2017), and the thiamine biosynthesis nmt-1 gene in Neurospora (Dorothy McColl, et al., 2003).
+Examples include the ThiC gene in Fusarium (Carmenn Ruiz-Roldán et al., 20), in plants the 3′-UTR in the ThiC gene of rice and bluegrass (Ashish Kumar Srivastava et al., 2017), and the thiamine biosynthesis nmt-1 gene in Neurospora (Dorothy McColl, et al., 2003).
 Exogenous (non-self) RNA from viruses and microorganisms, as well as endogenous (self) molecules, trigger RNA sensors in cells.
-However, in plants and mammals, RNA stimulates immune response.
+However, in plants and mammals, RNA stimulates the immune response.